LeadWoods0902/DandD_Nightmare_Plague/Items/Kaede's scale.md

 [[Kaede's Scale.png|Full Art]]

 ---
-An object with magical properties that [[Jasper|Jasper]] keeps on their person at all times - often hung around their neck or on their belt.
+An object with magical properties that [[Jasper Shatterborne|Jasper Shatterborne]] keeps on their person at all times - often hung around their neck or on their belt.